- Updated on September 10, 2020

 The central cause of excessive yawning or yawning a lot is low CO2 (carbon dioxide) and oxygen levels in brain cells.
 Most modern people constantly have low brain and body oxygenation.
 Let us consider why.

 The physiological norm for breathing at rest (for adults) is only 6 L/min.
-This means that modern people breathe about 2 times more air than the norm, and almost 3 times more than people living 80-100 years ago, when constant yawning was a very rare complaint.
+This means that modern people breathe about 2 times more air than the norm, and almost 3 times more than people living 80-100 years ago, when excessive yawning was a very rare complaint.

 Over-breathing means that there are excessive losses of CO2.
 This causes spasm or constriction of arteries and reduced perfusion of all vital organs (the brain and heart too) and reduced O2 delivery.
 Therefore, modern people suffer from low CO2 and O2 levels in body and brain cells.
 CO2, as dozens of clinical studies proved, is a potent sedative and tranquilizer of the nerve cells (see links below), while O2 is also crucial for normal nerve cell function.